sgorblex-unimi/mars-GameOfLife/README.md

 	- Base Address for Display: 0x10010000 (static data)

   The MMIO Keyboard Simulator won't need any tweak.
-- Click OK on the pop-up dialog and follow the main menu.
+- Press "Connect to MIPS" on both tools
 - Have fun!

 ### Features
 - main menu with real time input detection
-- 64x64 cell implementation of Game Of Life through a simulated bitmap display
+- 64x64 cell implementation of Game Of Life through a simulated bitmap display, with "pacman effect" (a boundary cell's next cell is the first on the other side)
 - real time draw mode to create a starting pattern
 - some presets (Gosper's Glider Gun)